 - Hong Kong Polytechnic University (PolyU)

 The Hong Kong Polytechnic University (PolyU) was founded in 1972 as the Hong Kong Polytechnic and became a university in 1994.
-PolyU is considered to be one of Asia’s leading institutions, ranked 29th in the QS Asian University Rankings and 111th in the QS World University Rankings 2016/2017.
+PolyU is considered to be one of Asia’s leading institutions, ranked 6th in the world for QS Top 50 under 50 University Rankings in 2018.
+PolyU also placed 29th in the QS Asian University Rankings and 95th in the QS World University Rankings 2018.

 PolyU and UTS share a long history of collaboration dating back to 1993, including a very active student exchange program, teaching collaboration and research collaboration in the fields of applied linguistics, design and architecture, nursing and midwifery, business, engineering and IT.

-In October 2013, PolyU signed a Joint Doctoral Degree Agreement with UTS, which will allow up to five students each year from each university to study at the reciprocal institution and obtain degrees from both PolyU and UTS.
-This is an excellent opportunity for research students to internationalise their research and start building international research networks, and underpins the development of collaborative research projects between the two institutions.
+In October 2013, PolyU signed a Joint Doctoral Degree Agreement with UTS, allowing up to five students each year from each university to study at the reciprocal institution and obtain degrees from both PolyU and UTS.

 - Beijing Institute of Technology (BIT)